japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 `outputOrdering` is used when:

-* [EnsureRequirements](../spark-sql-EnsureRequirements.md) physical query optimization is executed (and [enforces partition requirements](../spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering))
+* [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed

 * `Dataset` is requested to [checkpoint](../spark-sql-dataset-operators.md#checkpoint)